Azure/azure-sphere-samples/Samples/I2C/I2C_LSM6DS3_HighLevelApp/README.md

 This sample C application demonstrates how to use [I2C with Azure Sphere](https://docs.microsoft.com/azure-sphere/app-development/i2c) in a high-level application.
 The sample displays data from an ST LSM6DS3 accelerometer connected to an MT3620 development board through I2C (Inter-Integrated Circuit).
 The accelerometer data is retrieved every second, by calling the [Applibs I2C APIs](https://docs.microsoft.com/azure-sphere/reference/applibs-reference/applibs-i2c/i2c-overview), and then displayed by calling [Log_Debug](https://docs.microsoft.com/azure-sphere/reference/applibs-reference/applibs-log/function-log-debug).

+To run the sample using the Avnet MT3620 Starter Kit and the on-device LSM6DSO accelerometer, see [Changes required to use the Avnet MT3620 Starter Kit and its built-in LSM6SDO accelerometer]().

 The sample uses the following Azure Sphere libraries:

 |Library   |Purpose  |